 Read more about the EU Commission's proposal for a revision of the Directive on quota trading

-Reduction of greenhouse gas from non-quota sectors
+Reduction of greenhouse gas from non-ETS sectors

-Greenhouse emission from sectors that are not comprised by the quota trading system is regulated by means of a burden sharing among the EU member states.
-For Denmark, this is about emission from transport, agriculture and buildings with individual heating.A burden sharing agreement sets the frames as to how to share the reductions among the member states and is grounded on an allocation principle based on i.a. the GDP of the countries.
-How to reach the target is up to each individual country.
-Denmark has accepted a reduction target of 20 % by 2020 as compared to 2005.
-For the years 2013-2019 there are annual sub-targets that form a so-called "reduction path" leading up to the 2020 target.
+Greenhouse gas emissions from sectors that are not part of the Emissions Trading System are regulated by a burden sharing agreement among EU Member States.
+For Denmark, emissions attributed to transport, agriculture and buildings with individual heating are the largest non-ETS sources of emissions.
+The burden sharing agreement establishes a framework for reduction shares among Member States and is based on an allocation principle of GDP.
+Policy measures pursued to reach the reduction target are up to each Member State to decide.
+Denmark has accepted a reduction target of 20 % by 2020 as compared to 2005 base levels.
+For the years 2013-2019 there are annual sub-targets that form a reduction path leading up to the 2020 target.

-On 20 July, the EU Commission presented its proposal for a new burden sharing agreement to cover the period 2021-2030.
+On July 20th 2016, the EU Commission presented its proposal for a new burden sharing agreement to cover the period 2021-2030.
 The EU Council of Ministers and the European Parliament are now in the process of negotiating the agreement.

-Furthermore, two flexibility mechanisms are introduced:
+Furthermore, two new flexibility mechanisms are introduced:

 Emissions and terrestrial removals

-Climate regulation of the transport sector within the EU
+EU Climate regulation of the transport sector

 European strategy for low carbon emission mobility